 We explore some of these below:

-Healthcare workers constantly work in multi-disciplinary teams and the skills that are applied there are easily transferrable to project management teams
+Healthcare workers constantly work in multi-disciplinary teams.
+The skills that are applied there are easily transferrable to project management teams

 Managing deadlines is a crucial role for any project manager and is something people become better at with experience.
 Clinicians are constantly having to meet inflexible deadlines and that ability is very useful as a project manager